dsp2003/clef/README.md

 + CLeF - Extra (ES).
 Compatibility bridge and features from Enhanced Storage mod.

 + CLeF - Extra (No ES).
 Extra features that are incompatible with Enhanced Storage mod.

-+ CLeF - Extra (FU).
-Compatibility bridge and features from Frackin' Universe mod.
-Not recommended.

 Optional (consult "Gameplay changes" section for details):